 As yet, very few American vets have ‘gone public’ with their use of this still controversial treatment but there are probably many vets in the USA quietly using marijuana for pain relief, particularly in dogs suffering from long-term or terminal illnesses.

 Here in Australia the situation is different.
 The cultivation, possession and use of marijuana is illegal across all states.
-Whether it’s for people or animals a doctor cannot administer or prescribe medical marijuana (a form of Cannabis in which as much as possible of the harmful THC — the compound that gets people ‘high’ and affects the brain — has been removed).
+In some States a doctor can administer or prescribe medical marijuana (a form of Cannabis in which as much as possible of the harmful THC — the compound that gets people ‘high’ and affects the brain — has been removed) for certain patients and conditions, e,g., terminal cancer.

 In recent years there has been vigorous debate in the medical profession about the use of marijuana for the relief of chronic pain.
 Although there is still no definitive evidence that it’s a proven painkiller some scientific studies have claimed it to be very effective and a number of pain management and cancer specialists in the medical profession have actively pushed for its medical use to be legalised here.